codetinkerhack/hello-world-war/README.md

-Hello World!
-Deployed in Elastic Beanstalk
+Company News (Hello World web app) deployed in Elastic Beanstalk
 ===============

-This is hypotetical exercise and applicatio developed here does not serve any major purpose.
+This is hypothetical exercise and application developed here does not serve any major purpose.
 As foundation for this project simple Java webapp was used.
 Application stores visitors IPs in a file based database.
 This application includes configuration necessary to be deployed and run on Elastic Beanstalk AWS service.
 Elastic Beanstalk is a managed service that abstracts underlying AWS implementation / configuration complexities and provides a quick start for your projects.
 This particular application profile appears to be suitable for Elastic Beanstalk - WAR packaged application running in web container is one of the standard Elastic Beanstalk deployment patterns.